akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/using_cmis_download.md

 ![Generic component](img/fuse_setBody_cmis_query.png)

 #### Challenge 2
-Do you see the *readContent* parameter in the CMIS url?
-The second challenge is, that the content is **not** downloaded, only the metadata of the node.
+Do you see the *readContent=true* parameter in the CMIS url?
+The second challenge is, that, despite of this parameter, the content is **not** downloaded, only the metadata of the node.

 Instead we need to put a special header into the exchange:

 ![CMIS Header](img/fuse_cmis_header.png)

+With this little preparation, we can...

-## Adding the CMIS Component
+### ...Finally add the CMIS component

+#### Challenge 3
+The CMIS component is not in the palette.
+But there's a *Generic* component you can add to the route.
+In the dialog that pops up, uncheck the

 ![Generic component](img/fuse_generic_component.png)